hercules-ci/flake.parts-website/site/src/module-arguments.md

 { moduleWithSystem, ... }:
 {
   nixosModules.default = moduleWithSystem (
-    perSystem@{ config }:  # NOTE: only explicit params will be in perSystem nixos@{ ... }:
+    perSystem@{ config, ... }:  # NOTE: only explicitly named parameters will be in perSystem; see below nixos@{ ... }:
     {
       services.foo.package = perSystem.config.packages.foo;